Avoid Drain Blockages: Tips to Steer Clear of These 5 Common Triggers

 To prevent structural damages:

-- Get your sewer lines inspected regularly with the help of CCTV inspections so that professional repair company could detect any issues and fix it immediately.
+- Regular inspections of your sewer lines with CCTV inspections are recommended so that professional repair companies can detect and correct any problems.

 5. Incorrect pipe installation